Skip to main content

 Alma terra natia, la vita che mi desti ecco ti rendo.

-I wrote this poem after watching videos of the tenor Corelli and Pasolini and remembering Visconti's cinema's great lessons.
-I began to miss the Italy of my youth, which was beautiful, rich, elegant, happy, safe, and full of hope.
-I reflected on the present (l'hinc et nunc).
-Now that I see her from afar, living outside Italy, I see that she has betrayed her own kind and is increasingly a slave to the powers that hold sway over her.
+I wrote this poem after watching videos of the tenor Corelli and of Pasolini, and after recalling the great lessons of Visconti’s cinema.
+I began to miss the Italy of my youth - beautiful, rich, elegant, joyful, safe, and full of hope.
+I reflected on the present (l’hic et nunc).
+Now that I see her from afar, living outside Italy, I see that she has betrayed her own kind and has become increasingly enslaved to the powers that dominate her.

-Her best youth have left her, abandoning her like stray dogs lost in the world.
-A cowardly, weak, slothful people remain in that land.
-But I still love her, just as I love my two eyes, which still live there: my two daughters, Silvia and Claudia.
+Her finest youth have abandoned her, leaving her like stray dogs wandering the world.
+What remains in that land is a people cowardly, weak, and slothful.
+And yet I still love her, just as I love my two eyes that still live there: my two daughters, Silvia and Claudia.

-Love falsifies hope, making it prefer falsehood over the painful truth.
-Today's Italy is another Italy, and my daughters, this is the truth, think more of themselves than of me.
+Love deceives hope, making it prefer falsehood to painful truth.
+Today’s Italy is another Italy, and my daughters — this is the truth — think more of themselves than of me.
 But I will always love them.
-Even after death, from afar, I will speak to them with the same passion with which I thought about them in life: a great suffering, my continuous agony.
+Even after death, from afar, I will speak to them with the same passion with which I thought of them in life: a great suffering, my continual agony.

-And finally, through their thoughts and hearts, I will speak.
+And finally, through their thoughts and their hearts, I will speak.
 I will return to my land.
-In that guise, I will return to her in tears of love, to my beloved native land.
+In that form, I will return to her in tears of love - to my beloved native soil.

 Comments